RohitM42/Group13/README.md

 This is a Windows set up.
 To make it work on other OS you need to change makefiles

+# Pre-Programmed Packages / External Libraries Used

+We used the following external components:

+- **Quirc** — a lightweight third-party QR decoder.
+- **Webots built-in APIs**, which provide the core simulation interfaces:
+  - Supervisor API (pose access, field manipulation, customData)
+  - Robot API (motors, sensors, communication)
+  - Camera API (image capture)
+  - Physics engine, kinematics, and PROTO definitions

+Although Webots provides basic controller examples for the KUKA YouBot, **all behaviour modules in this project were either rewritten, extended, or substantially modified** to support autonomous sorting.

+This includes the youbot, arm control, base movement logic, navigation system, obstacle handling, and overall task workflow.

 # Project Structure

 ```